awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-update-model.md

 If you have more than one version of a model, you can delete the versions that aren't useful to you\.

-You need to build at least one version of a model to add a new version or create a duplicate version\.
+You need to build at least one version of a model to add a new version\.

 Use the following procedure to add a new model version\.